lijiayong/lijiayong.github.io/_posts/2024-09-27-direction_of_harm.md

 # Introduction
 I got fascinated by mental health Discord servers and forums, they present a great potential for peer support and group healing.
 However, people in certain distressed states sometimes inadvertently hurt others or themselves.
 Even by detailing a horrific and traumatic event one can re-traumatize other people who went through similar experiences.
 This problem is especially salient for direct messages, where there are no moderators to intervene--we can only rely on users' reporting after the harm is dealt.
 How do we protect users from harm?
 Hence I set out to solve the message moderation problem with AI.

 What are some existing work in this area?
 [Google's Jigsaw team](https://current.withgoogle.com/the-current/toxicity/) has worked on online harassment, and [Meta](https://about.fb.com/news/2024/09/preventing-suicide-and-self-harm-content-spreading-online/) has worked on suicide prevention.
 These two problems actually exist in the same problem space: harassment is harm directed from the user to others, and suicide ideation is harm directed from the user to themself.
 Only the direction is different.
-By expanding on this idea of the direction of harm, there are four cases: self harm, harming others, harmed by others, and reference of harm.
-By reference of harm I mean harm directed from others to others.
+By expanding on this idea of the direction of harm, there are four cases: self harm, harming others, harmed by others, and reference to harm.
+By reference to harm I mean harm directed from others to others.
 Here are some example texts, all written from a first person perspective.

 | | self_harm | harming_others | harmed_by_others | reference_to_harm |
 | --- | --- | --- | --- | --- |